 5) One large, eye-catching thing.
 Some authors use a large poster of their book cover.
 I have a life-sized cutout of my main character, which I had made with Party Standups, just for reference.
 People love him (except for easily frightened children, and the close-minded people mentioned in #12 above) and almost always come over for a closer look at him.

-6) A locking money box (and the key!)
+6) A locking money box (and the key!), and your credit card reader, if you have one.

 7) A sign or counter card stating who you are, and flyers or cards with your titles and website on them for people to take.